verrazzano/docs/content/en/docs/samples/application-deployment-guide.md

 When you deploy applications with Verrazzano, the platform sets up connections, network policies, and ingresses in the service mesh, and wires up a monitoring stack to capture the metrics, logs, and traces.
-Verrazzano employs OAM components to define the functional units of a system that are then assembled and configured by defining associated application configurations.
+Verrazzano employs OAM Components to define the functional units of a system that are then assembled and configured by defining associated application configurations.

 ### Verrazzano components

-A Verrazzano OAM component is a
+A Verrazzano OAM Component is a
 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 describing an application's general composition and environment requirements.
 The following code shows the component for the example application used in this guide.